St. Joseph Cathedral (Tianjin)

 St. Joseph Cathedral (圣若瑟主教座堂), also known as the Xikai Church (西開堂), is a Roman Catholic church located in the central commercial district and former French concession of Tianjin, China.
 It is at the southern end of Binjiang Dao (滨江道) in Heping District.
 The cathedral is one of Tianjin's protected historical relics.
-The church was built in 1913 and was completed completed in 1916, under the name of MG Church before it was renamed St. Joseph's Church.
+The church was built in 1913 and was completed in 1916, under the name of MG Church before it was renamed St. Joseph's Church.
 It is the largest Roman Catholic Church in Tianjin and also a historical site.

 History

 In 1912, the Holy See issued an edict, announced by the Zhili Vicariate on behalf of the Northern Territory Zhili Vicariate.
 Tianjin's Bishop House was located near the Hai River in the Wanghailou Church, and the first apostolic vicar was Paul-Marie Dumond of the Congregation of the Mission.

 Construction began in August 1913.
 Each brick had to be shipped from France.
 In June 1916, Xikai was completed and became the main cathedral for the Roman Catholic Diocese of Tianjin.
 Afterward, Bishop Paul-Marie Dumond opened the St. Joseph's Primary School (now Tianjin No. 21 Middle School).
 The diocese later acquired the St. Joseph's School of Law and the Catholic Hospital (now Obstetrics and Gynecology Hospital of Tianjin).

 At the start of construction, the French concession of Tianjin was ordered to station police in the area.
 On October 20, 1916, however, the French police were forced to disarm by local Chinese police, who held the bridge and caused massive public protests in Tianjin.
 Later, the Sino-French regained control.
 On August 23, 1966, Red Guards attacked the area and destroyed three towers, which were not rebuilt until the 1980s.

 The 1976 Tangshan earthquake caused some damage to the cathedral.
 The two front shock towers at the base of the dome were severely damaged, and repairs to the base did not begin until 1979.
 They were completed in the fall of 1980, when the official opening was celebrated.
 In August 1991, Xikai was listed on Tianjin's cultural relics protection list.
 As of today, the church is still the largest Catholic church in the Tianjin metropolitan area.